-With parents, teachers and school staff are in a position to guide students to use technology and the internet responsibly and effectively.
-Some of our goals are to assist and teach students to:
+With parents, teachers and school working together, staff are in a position to guide students to use technology and the internet responsibly and effectively.
+Some of our goals for cultivating digital citizenship are to assist and teach students to:

 - 1. Create a Positive Digital Footprint

 - 2. Build Positive Working Relationships

 - 3. Ask Before Posting, Photographing or Recording

-- 4. Limit What You Say About Yourself
+- 4. Limit What You Sav About Yourself

 - 5. Use Technology to Create and Share Work

-- 6. Stay Organized
+- 6. Stav Organized

 - 7. Always Cite Sources

 - 8. Report Inappropriate Use of Technology